slever1n/CU-Workspace-Analyzer/README.md

 # ClickUp Workspace Analyzer

+Analyzes your ClickUp workspace with the help of AI

+# ClickUp Workspace Analyzer

 A Streamlit application that analyzes your ClickUp workspace, generates a company profile using AI, and provides tailored recommendations to improve productivity and organization based on your workspace data, your company's use case, and the generated company profile.